datarootsio/knowledgebase_guardian/README.md

 ## Prerequisites

-Before you can run any of the code, you should first deploy an embedding and an LLM with AzureOpenAI.
-Make sure to fill in the necessary environment variables in the setup_azure.sh script.
+Before you can run any of the code, you should decide if you want to use Azure OpenAI or the regular OpenAI service.

+If you choose to use Azure, you should first deploy an embedding and an LLM with AzureOpenAI.
+Make sure to fill in the necessary environment variables in the [setup_azure.sh](/setup_azure.sh) script.

+If you choose the regular OpenAI service, look up your API key and complete the [setup.sh](/setup.sh) script.

-## Setup
+## Initial setup

 1. Make sure to [install Poetry](https://python-poetry.org/docs/#installation)
 2. In your project directory run
    1. `poetry shell`
    2. `poetry install`
    3. `pre-commit install`
-   4. `source setup_azure.sh`
+   4. a) With AzureOpenAI: `source setup_azure.sh` <br>
+      b) With OpenAI: `source setup.sh` <br>
+3. Set the `azure_openai` variable in [config.yml](/config.yml) to true if you use AzureOpenAI, else set it to false.

 ## Setting up your vector store